hydrobyte/TestJSON/README.md

 3. Considering JSON files with a larger amount of data, there are significant differences in terms of memory consumption and loading time.
 The positive highlight is `JsonDoc`.

-4. `Neslib.Json` is the fastest library tested until now, closely followed `Grijjy.Bson` and `mORMot2` (technical draw).
+4. `JsonDataObjects` is the fastest library tested until now, closely followed `Neslib.Json`, `Grijjy.Bson` and `mORMot2` (technical draw).
+But `JsonDataObjects` is leaking memory in all tests.

-5. `LkJson` has great performance and the lowest memory consumption among all tested libraries.
+5. `LkJson` has great performance and the lowest memory consumption among all tested libraries in `Speed` tests.
+Maybe something related to the `key:value` using small strings.
+This has a different benchmark in `Open File` tests.
 Some changes are needed to use it with Delphi and C++Builder 10.2 in order to save and load UTF-8 encoded files.
 For some, an obstacle can be that their interfaces are more verbose for C++ usage.
 For example:
 ````cpp
 JsonP = dynamic_cast<TlkJSONObject*>(TlkJSON::ParseText(TlkJSON::GenerateText(Json)))
 ````
 6. The `Validation` tests can demonstrate that even the most modern libraries can have occasional small violations against the standard.
+Total clear for `McJSON` and `JsonDataObjects`.

 7. The `Open File` tests using a file slightly larger than most common JSON uses demonstrate significant variation in terms of loading time and allocation factor.